Cops: Pedestrian killed on U.S. 41

 According to the Sarasota County Sheriff’s Office, a person died when they were struck by a vehicle on U.S. 41 near River Road.

-The sheriff's office along with other area agencies were assisting with the investigation.
+The sheriff’s office along with other area agencies assisted with the investigation.

-Authorities warned congestion from the investigation was likely to last "several hours."

-A week ago, a bicyclist was killed along U.S. 41 about three miles north of the Sunday death.

 Post a comment as